itsmohitkumar/LLama2-Movie-Query-App/ReadMe.md

 The Movie Query App is a Streamlit application that enables users to query movie data stored in a Neo4j database using natural language processing techniques.
 The app harnesses the power of a pre-trained LLM (Llama-2) to seamlessly translate natural language queries into Cypher queries, facilitating an intuitive interaction with the movie database.

+### Manually Downloading and Cleaning Data

+Users can manually download the data from Kaggle and clean it before loading it into the app.
+The dataset can be found in the `Dataset` folder, and the exploratory data analysis (EDA) and cleaning process are documented in the `Notebook` folder.
+To clean the data:

+1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
+2. Read the dataset into a Pandas DataFrame.
+3. Drop unnecessary columns, such as 'Poster_Link' and 'Series_Title'.
+4. Fill null values in columns as necessary.
+5. Convert data types, such as converting strings to integers for numerical columns like 'Runtime' and 'Released_Year'.
+6. Explore and visualize the data using libraries like Matplotlib and Seaborn to gain insights and ensure data integrity.
+7. Once cleaned, the data can be imported into the Neo4j database for use within the app.

 ## Features

 - **Load movie data:** Import movie data from a CSV file into the Neo4j database.